segunak/stem-education/petoi-bittle/code/README.md

 A single-file Python library for controlling the Petoi Bittle X Robot Dog.
 This unified module combines all the original Petoi Python files into one easy-to-use import.

+The source of the original files that were combined into 1 `Petoi.py` is <https://github.com/PetoiCamp/Petoi_MindPlusLib/tree/main/python/libraries>.
+The official Python API docs are at <https://docs.petoi.com/apis/python-api>.

 ## Features

 - **Single Import**: All Petoi functionality in one file